400+ 5-Star Reviews

 If you notice any of these symptoms, it’s important to schedule an appointment for evaluation as soon as possible.

+Oral cancer can impact anyone, but there are certain factors that increase your risk.
 Certain habits and lifestyle choices can significantly increase the risk of developing oral cancer, including:

 - Tobacco use (cigarettes, cigars, pipes, chewing tobacco, or snuff)